divertimentos/node-studies/README.md

-# API design with NodeJS (by Scott Moss via Frontend Masters)
+# API design with NodeJS

 ## Entendendo os schemas e as models